 The Student Health Insurance Program described above is mandatory for international students; the cost is included in the student's tuition bill each semester.
-Additional information about international student health insurance is given in International Student and Scholar Services (p.
-78).
+International students with equivalent health insurance may submit a request for a waiver, which must be approved by International Student and Scholar Services.
+Additional information about international students and student health insurance is given in the International Student and Scholar Services (p.
+79) section of this catalog.